FreeCAD/FPA/index.md

 ### Donations

-The FPA is registered in Belgium as an AISBL under number [781867807](https://kbopub.economie.fgov.be/kbopub/toonondernemingps.html?lang=en&ondernemingsnummer=781867807) and is aimed at organizing donations for the FreeCAD project.
+The FPA is registered in Belgium as an AISBL with VAT number [BE0781867807](https://kbopub.economie.fgov.be/kbopub/toonondernemingps.html?lang=en&ondernemingsnummer=781867807) and is aimed at organizing donations for the FreeCAD project.
 We are currently setting up different donation options, check the [donations page](https://wiki.freecadweb.org/Donate) for options.
 FreeCAD currently offers the following donation channels:

 * Bank account: BE04 0019 2896 4531
 * [PayPal](https://www.paypal.com/donate/?hosted_button_id=M3Z8BGW6DB69Q)